Azure Event Hubs - Geo-disaster recovery

 If you made a mistake; for example, you paired the wrong regions during the initial setup, you can break the pairing of the two namespaces at any time.
 If you want to use the paired namespaces as regular namespaces, delete the alias.

-Note the following considerations to keep in mind with this release:
+Note the following considerations to keep in mind:

-- By design, Event Hubs geo-disaster recovery does not replicate data, and therefore you cannot reuse the old offset value of your primary event hub on your secondary event hub.
-We recommend restarting your event receiver with one of the following:
+By design, Event Hubs geo-disaster recovery does not replicate data, and therefore you cannot reuse the old offset value of your primary event hub on your secondary event hub.
+We recommend restarting your event receiver with one of the following methods:

 - EventPosition.FromStart() - If you wish read all data on your secondary event hub.